Quantum effects in near-extremal charged black hole spacetimes: The observables of interest

 In particular these expressions are local and quadratic in the field, requiring renormalization in the quantum version.
 The mode-sum expressions for the renormalized quantum analogs of \eqref{observables} at the horizons are readily available in the literature.
 Here we shall quote those results.
 The event horizon (EH) fluxes can be found in \cite{Klein:2021les,Balakumar:2022yvx} to be

-with $\Theta(x)$ the step-function.\footnote{In \cite{Klein:2021les} an explicit Hadamard point-split renormalization is performed to the current density $\langle j_\nu (x) \rangle_\text{U}$ in the Unruh state for a conformally massive, charged scalar in a RNdS background.
-The counterterms coming from the Hadamard parametrix are found to be finite and in fact vanishing at the horizons.
-We adapt their results to the $\Lambda=0$ case by taking the limit of vanishing surface gravity at the cosmological horizon in their final expression (see eq.
-(40a), (40b) in that reference).
+with $\Theta(x)$ the step-function.\footnote{The expression in \cite{Klein:2021les} for $\langle j_v (x) \rangle_\text{U}$ refers to a conformally massive, charged scalar in a RNdS background.
+Redoing their analysis in the RN case, we find that the RN mode-sums match the $\Lambda\to0$ limit of their expressions.
 Equation \eqref{RSET eh1} can be obtained from eq.
 (4.19b), (4.21b) in \cite{Balakumar:2022yvx} using regularity of the Unruh state across $\mathcal{H}^\mathcal{R}$.} In order to investigate these expressions further, we assume that $\omega_\text{I}>0$ (i.e. $qQ>0$).
 The other case is treated analogously.
 Splitting the integrals and evaluating the step-functions one finds

 It is clear that knowledge of the I-scattering coefficients in the range $\vert \omega\vert \in(0, \omega_\text{I})$ is necessary to evaluate the expressions above.
 The terms involving the scattering coefficients in the $\omega>\omega_\text{I}$ integral are scaled in both cases with an exponentially suppressing factor\footnote{Here and in the following, the symbol "$\gtrsim$" stands for "greater than or of the order of" (and analogously for "$\lesssim$").}